 (612 N Main St) This large Queen Anne brick was built by William Soaper between 1884-1887.
 All bricks for the house were made on the property.
-The arcaded porch displays an unusual scalloped-fan porch rail and the eyebrow window on the roof repeats this curved motif.
+The eyebrow window on the roof repeats the curved motif also used on the porch arcades.
 In 1991, the home was used for scenes in the Columbia Pictures' 1992 film A League of Their Own, starring Geena Davis, Tom Hanks, and Madonna.